 Santa Monica College may award an Associate Degree, Certificate of Achievement, or Department Certificate to a student upon completion of all required coursework and scholarship requirements as noted in Administrative Regulations 4350 (Graduation Requirements), 4354 (Career and Department Certificates of Completion), 4354.1 (IGETC Certificate of Achievement), and 4354.2 (CSUGE Certificate of Achievement).

-The College is authorized under California Code of Regulations Title 5, Section 55063, to confer upon a student a degree/certificate without requiring the student to first petition for conferral.
-The Admissions and Records Office shall establish a procedure by which it notifies potential awardees of its intent to confer the degree/certificate and avail them with the opportunity for refusal by a specific deadline.
+The College is authorized under California Code of Regulations Title 5, Section 55063 and 55072, to confer upon a student a degree/certificate without requiring the student to first petition for conferral.
+The Admissions and Records Office shall establish a procedure by which it notifies potential awardees of its intent to confer the degree/certificate and avail them with the opportunity for postponement by a specific deadline.

 There shall be no limitation imposed by the College upon the maximum number of degrees and/or certificates that may be awarded for any given student.